 OK, this suggests that particles have wave-like properties.
 But something very strange is going on here:

-First, consider how the above experiment differ from Young's.
+First, consider how the above experiment differs from Young's.
 His light source was a continuous beam of huge numbers of photons that can only be treated as a "wave".
 The process we are describing here is carried out experimentally not with a "photon gun", but by simply reducing the intensity of the light to such an unimaginably small level that only one photon is in transit at a time.
 So even if we admit that the photon "has wave-like properties", we know that it takes two waves (and thus presumably two photons) to form an interference pattern.

 This raises the question: how can a single photon/"wave" (or whatever we wish to call it) emerge from the double-slit system as two wave-like entities that combine to form typical wave-derived interference pattern?